Delving into Inter-Image Invariance for Unsupervised Visual Representations: Related Work

 \textbf{Contrastive-based representation learning.} Contrastive-based methods learn invariant features by contrasting positive samples against negative ones.
 A positive pair is usually formed with two augmented views of the same image, while negative ones are formed with different images.
 Typically, the positive and negative samples can be obtained either within a batch or from a memory bank.
-In batch-wise methods~\cite{oord2018representation,hjelm2019learning,ye2019unsupervised,henaff2019data,bachman2019learning,chen2020simple}, positive and negative samples are drawn from the current mini-batch with the same encoder that is updated end-to-end with back-propagation.
-For methods based on memory bank~\cite{wu2018unsupervised,tian2019contrastive,zhuang2019local,misra2020self}, positive and negative samples are drawn from a memory bank that stores features of all samples computed in previous steps.
-Recently, He \etal~\cite{he2020momentum} propose MoCo to build large and consistent dictionaries for contrastive learning using a slowly progressing encoder.
-Grill \etal~\cite{grill2020bootstrap} further propose BYOL to learn invariant features without negative samples.
+In batch-wise methods~\citep{oord2018representation,hjelm2019learning,ye2019unsupervised,henaff2019data,bachman2019learning,chen2020simple}, positive and negative samples are drawn from the current mini-batch with the same encoder that is updated end-to-end with back-propagation.
+For methods based on memory bank~\citep{wu2018unsupervised,tian2020contrastive,zhuang2019local,misra2020self}, positive and negative samples are drawn from a memory bank that stores features of all samples computed in previous steps.
+Recently, MoCo~\citep{he2020momentum} builds large and consistent dictionaries for contrastive learning using a slowly progressing encoder.
+BYOL~\citep{grill2020bootstrap} and SimSiam~\citep{chen2021exploring} further learn invariant features without negative samples.
 As opposed to our work, the aforementioned approaches only explore intra-image statistics for contrastive learning.
-Although LA~\cite{zhuang2019local} is the first attempt to leverage inter-image statistics for contrastive learning, it mainly focuses on designing sampling metric while leaving other important aspects unexplored.
-We show that pseudo-label maintenance, sampling strategy and decision boundary design have to be collectively considered for good results.
+Although there are a few prior attempts~\citep{zhuang2019local,li2021prototypical} to leverage inter-image statistics for contrastive learning, they mainly focus on either designing sampling metric or comparing instance-group features while leaving other important aspects unexplored.
+NNCLR~\citep{dwibedi2021little} also embraces inter-image samples for contrastive learning.
+As opposed to our work, they use nearest neighbors from a support set to define positive samples, whereas we use cluster assignments to sample contrastive pairs.
+Besides, NNCLR still relies on a large batch size (\eg, 4096) to achieve good results, while using a smaller batch size (\eg, 256) will significantly decrease its performance.
+In contrast, InterCLR can achieve competitive performance using a more affordable batch size of 256.
+More importantly, we empirically study inter-image invariance learning from different aspects and show that pseudo-label maintenance, sampling strategy and decision boundary design should be collectively considered for good results.

+Our study is more related to a strand of recent research~\citep{saunshi2019theoretical,wang2020understanding,tian2020makes,purushwalkam2020demystifying,tosh2021contrastive,zhao2021makes,xiao2021should} that focuses on developing theoretical or empirical understanding of contrastive representations from different aspects.
+As opposed to their works, we provide empirical understanding of contrastive learning from its inter-image invariance perspective.